heritai/ml_challenge_emergency_response/README.md

 ## Next Steps

-To further enhance this project and explore its full capabilities, consider the following actionable next steps:
+To further enhance this project and explore its full capabilities, consider the following next steps:

-*   **Customize Feature Engineering:** Adapt the `feature_engineering.py` module to generate more pertinent and domain-specific features for your dataset.
+*   **Customize Feature Engineering:** Adapt the `feature_engineering.py` module to generate more pertinent and domain-specific features.
 Prioritize leveraging OSRM data and developing insightful interaction features to capture complex relationships.
 *   **Hyperparameter Tuning:** Implement advanced hyperparameter tuning techniques (e.g., `GridSearchCV`, `RandomizedSearchCV` from scikit-learn, or more sophisticated methods like Bayesian Optimization) to fine-tune model parameters for superior performance.
 *   **Explore Advanced Models:** Experiment with more sophisticated machine learning models, such as Gradient Boosting Machines (e.g., XGBoost, LightGBM, CatBoost) or more intricate Deep Learning architectures, to potentially uncover higher predictive power.
 *   **Experiment Tracking:** Integrate dedicated tools like MLflow, Weights & Biases, or TensorBoard to systematically track experiments, manage model versions, and compare different model iterations efficiently, fostering better reproducibility and insights.